theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 Indian classical music, distinct from Hindustani classical ("HCM") and Carnatic classical.

 What is this mathematical music?
-Much can be said about it, but I'll try to explain with some examples.
-Bach's *[crab canon][4]* is a piece with two musical voices that are reflections of each other *in time*: one played in reverse gives the other.
-Yet the voices still harmonize when played simultaneously!
+Much can be said about it, but We'll try to explain with the example of baroque canons.
+In the [Baroque][4] period (1600 - 1750), a form of music called the *[canon][18]* came to popularity.
+A canon consists of multiple voices which are played simultaneously.
+It starts with one voice "stating" a melody, followed by the other voices joining in.
+The speciality of a canon is that what each voice plays is a precise derivative of the melody.
+These derivates can be formed by applying to the melody one or more of a few allowed transformations (for example shift in scale, shift in rhythm, inversions, etc).
+In fact, these canons are so precise and "calculated" that during the Baroque era it was a common pass-time to compose and exchange "puzzle canons", where parts of the canon are left blank for the reader/performer to fill in.
+The beauty is in writing canons where the voices harmonize with each other perfectly.
+J. S. Bach was a master of balancing voices, as is seen in his [Musical Offering][3], a collection of puzzle canons, fugues, and more.

 An example from HCM is in *tāna*s, or extended sequences of notes sung very rapidly but with precision, typically around 8 or 9 per second.
 Here, patterns of notes, e.g. '1-2-3-4-2-3' where '1', '2', '3', '4' are adjacent notes in a *rāga*, are repeated with shifts in pitch (not absolutely, but relative to the available pitches in the *rāga*), combined into meta-patterns, and morphed into other patterns, all while improvising at 8 or 9 notes *per second*.

 Playing around with these various dimensions of music---time, tempo, relative pitch, abstractions within music, etc.---to create appealing patterns is what